 Surgical operation on their soft palate

-By shortening the soft palate into a more normal length, your fido may be able to breathe easier.
+By shortening the soft palate to a more normal length, your fido may be able to breathe easier.

 Surgical operation on everted laryngeal saccules

-Removing the tissues that obstructs the larynx is one of the best ways to improve airflow.
+Removing the tissues obstructing the larynx is one of the best ways to improve airflow.

 Aside from those surgeries, other short-term preventions can help ease the distress your canine companion may be experiencing.

 Care Tips to Minimize the Symptoms of Brachycephalic Syndrome